Coder-CH1/Astrotalk/README.md

 ### Work in Progress

 Note that this project is still a work in progress, with the following features still to be implemented:
-- Completion of chat features
+- Completion of chat features.
 - Astrologers screens and the implementation between Astrologers and Users of the App.
 - Unit testing.
-- Sidebarviewcontroller contents screens
+- Sidebarviewcontroller contents screens.
-- Pooja tabbar
+- Pooja, Call and Live tabbar functionalities.

 ### Technologies Used